Roast Pork with Crispy Crackling, Noodles and Bok Choy

 - Mix the Saucy Wench Plum Sauce, five-spice powder and crushed garlic together, then turn the belly over and spread the sauce all over the underside of the belly.

 - Turn the belly right side up again and ensuring the skin is dry, rub the salt and oil all over the skin.

-- After the skin has gone dry and crispy, switch the oven onto 180C fan-forced and roast the pork belly for another 30-40 minutes.
+- After the skin has gone dry and crispy, switch the oven onto 180C fan-forced and roast the pork belly for another 60 minutes.
+Use a meat thermometer to ensure the pork is fully cooked.
 Make sure there is always water in the pan.

 - Rest the pork belly for about 15 minutes before chopping it into bite sized chunks.

 1 bunch bok choy

 6 cloves garlic, chopped finely

 1 tsp sesame oil

 - Separate the stalks from the leaves on the vegetables.